 Fresh, homegrown herbs are easy to grow and an economical way to add a little gourmet to your every day.
 Learn about selection, care, and growing of herbs, and how to use them in your home and kitchen to spice up your life!

-The broad category of plants known collectively as ‘herbs’ have a multitude of uses.
-Broken down into a list of general categories, we have culinary, salad herbs, vegetable herbs, herbs for tea, scented, dye plants, medicinal plants, and strewing herbs.
+The broad category of plants known collectively as “herbs” have a multitude of uses.
+Broken down into a list of general categories, there are culinary, salad herbs, vegetable herbs, herbs for tea, scented herbs, dye plants, medicinal plants, and strewing herbs.

 An annual herb in northern gardens, adds delicate flavor and aroma to many cultural dishes of Greece, Italy, and the Near East as well as modern cuisine; believed to have originated in India where it was viewed as a holy plant and grown around shrines and temples.
 Basil plays a primary role in tomato sauces, pesto, and salad dressings.

 Cooking tips: If using fresh, remove leaves from stems; chop with stems into soups and stews.
 Try using basil with egg or cheese dishes, sautés, stir-fries, pureed vegetable soups, dips, and sauces.